 Broadmead, Auriol Road, Flat 13 - W14 0SS London - +44 (0)7 463 141 052 - vlottin688@gmail.com

-buy-side Analyst / Asset Manager
+Buy-side Analyst / Asset Manager

-Summary Profile and skills
+Profile Summary and Skills

-Has a 9-year professional experience in financial analysis, both from fundamental and technical perspectives, on small up to mid-cap values.
-She is result-driven with a strong track record of delivering top performance.
-Both dynamic and rigorous, she has a profound interest in investment strategies either on equities and/or debt securities markets.
-She is presently looking for a position as an Asset Manager assistant.
-Her skills include:
+Professional with 9 years’ experience in financial analysis, both from fundamental and technical perspectives, on small up to mid-cap values; result-driven with a strong track record of delivering top performance; dynamic and rigorous with profound interest in investment strategies for equities and/or debt securities markets.
+Presently seeking a position as an Asset Manager assistant.
+Skills include: